MARKET SNAPSHOT: Dow Looks Set To Break 4-day Win Streak As Fed Minutes Sink In

 ADVERTISEMENT

-"The abrupt break up of Trump's manufacturing and strategic councils, coming as pressure mounted from U.S. business leaders (including the CEOs of Blackstone, Pepsi and GM) over Trump's inadequate response to events in Charlottesville, has exposed cracks in corporate American's confidence in the president," said Henry Croft, research analyst at Accendo Markets, in a note.
+"The abrupt break up of Trump's manufacturing and strategic councils, coming as pressure mounted from U.S. business leaders (including the CEOs of Blackstone, Pepsi and GM) over Trump's inadequate response to events in Charlottesville has exposed cracks in corporate America's confidence in the president," said Henry Croft, research analyst at Accendo Markets, in a note.

 "With business-friendly policy measures including tax reform and sector deregulation still yet to be enacted by the administration, it appears patience in the Republican leader is wearing thin," he added.